arashshahidi1997/NeuroPySeminar/README.md

 ---
-# Advances in Data Analysis
+## Course Description
 Type of Course: Seminar
-Number: 19409
+LSF Number: 19409
 Term: WiSe2025/26
 Max. participants: 12
 Language: English
-Long text: Advances in Data Analysis: Python
+Title: Advances in Data Analysis: Python
-Frequency: Every Winter Semester

-Lecturer:
 *Shahidi, Arash, Phd Student at Sirota Lab*

-Organisationsal Unit:
 *Faculty of Biology - Ludwig-Maximilian University of Munich*

-**Course Description**:
 This seminar introduces recent data analysis methods highlighted in current research papers.
 Using Python, participants will  implement these techniques and apply to data, either publicly available or data from their own projects.
 We'll particularly focus on analysis methods regarding ***time series data, dimensionality reduction, and dynamical systems***.
 The foundational theories behind these methods will be discussed, referencing established analytical texts.

-****
-**Assessment**
+---
+## Assessment
 - **60% *Main Presentations*:**
 	Presenting (at least) **one** theory session (50 min) along with the corresponding exercise session (30 min).
 	- send your ***top 3 choices***  from the paper pool to the instructor.